panda002/Fall-2019-KDD-Project/README.md

 Price Elasticity model

-  Data Understanding and EDA
+  #### Data Understanding and EDA
   <p>We can infer from data which all products are price elastic and which aren't.
-If there are inelastic products i.e products whose sales are not affected by change in price, we can get that extra revenue (left on table currently) by increasing price
+If there are inelastic products i.e products whose        sales are not affected by change in price, we can get that extra revenue (left on table currently) by increasing price;

+  #### Normal EDA will include  the follwing points and may change with the project progress :-
- <p>How does the prices.condition affect the pricing strategy of a product?
+ <p>How does the prices condition affect the pricing strategy of a product?
  <p>Is there a correlation between the prices.dateSeen of a product and its dynamic pricing across merchants?
  <p>What is the competitive pricing strategy for the same product from different merchants?
  <p>What role does a product’s category play in its listing price?
+ <p>Price Elasticity of all the products

  	> Data Preparation
  	> Machine Learning